 - Is environmentally friendly (no waste).

-With time, your toddler will learn to eat solid foods more and more independently.
-This begins the process of weaning, which your toddler will move into naturally and continue at a self-directed pace.
+As your toddler grows, she will learn to feed herself solid foods more and more independently.
+This begins the natural process of weaning.
+When she is ready, she will begin to wean herself from breastfeeding.

 - Lets you both adjust more easily to the end of your breastfeeding relationship.